 Starting with Pinterest which is a bookmarking service and is great for getting consistent traffic.
 It can take time for pins to get traction but can provide regular traffic once they do.
 I currently get 5,000+ hits a month from Pinterest but know a lot of bloggers get significantly more and many say it’s their biggest source of traffic.

 For Pinterest, you should try and pin content every day and not just from your own site, but from other sites too.
 Generally, the rule is around 20% yours and 80% others, but some bloggers say 50% works fine too.
 A great way to give your Pins some exposure is by joining Pinterest groups such as Travel Bloggers Guide to Pinterest and Ultimate Pinterest Group for Travel Bloggers.
 These do take a bit of work though.
 If you are working full time and find it difficult to pin then consider using a scheduling application such as Tailwind.
-You should also consider joining Tribes which makes it even easier to find and repost content.
+You should also consider joining Tailwind Communities which makes it even easier to find and repost content.
 My Tailwind Tribe (which is very new) is called Ultimate Travel Inspiration and Tips.

 Blog traffic from Pinterest